Ransomware is more than three decades old but remains one of today's most disruptive types of cyber attack.

 - You received a suspicious email that may be a phishing email.

 - You received an email that looks like it's from a colleague but seems suspicious or unexpected.

-- You accidentally clicked on a link, filled in your credentials, or downloaded an attachment and realised it may be malicious.
+- You accidentally clicked on a link, filled in your credentials, or downloaded an attachment and realized it may be malicious.

-- You visited a website that seemed legitimate, but afterwards, sensed something wasn't right.
+- You visited a website that seemed legitimate, but afterward, sensed something wasn't right.

 Coming soon: a look at insider risk